Bachelor of Arts in Earth and Environmental Science

 Ed was an electrical engineer, educator, and avid rock collector.
 His enjoyment of the vast collection extended to education.
 He would have classrooms of school children visit the basement of his home where the collection was always on display.

 The specimens come from all over the world, sometimes with the same mineral represented from many different countries, such as the deep green Malachite minerals.
 There is beautiful blue Lapis Lazuli from Badakshan, Afghanistan and a lovely purple specimen called Charioite – found only in Russia.
 The collection also features many excellent specimens from the United States.

 The collection was cataloged and photographed by Catherine Webster, currently the lab coordinator in the Geosciences Department.
 She also cleaned and filled the display cabinet with the specimens.
 There are many more pieces of interest and beauty that will be added to the case in the future.

 All specimens are labeled with their name, location, and chemical formula.
 This information provides opportunities for students to learn more about the world around them.
 Ed Siereveld would be pleased with the attention his collection receives on a daily basis.

 Many geology courses require field trips, and a nominal fee over and above tuition will be assessed to cover field trip expenses.
-Students seeking secondary teacher certification in earth sciences must also complete requirements for a second major in education (see Undergraduate Bulletin, pages 108-114).
-In addition, teacher certification requires proficiency in a second language at the novice level (see Undergraduate Bulletin, page 113).
-Both the B.S. and the B.A. track have options for Undergraduate Research for students wishing to participate in mentored research opportunities and for Geoscience Internships for students wishing to gain practical experience in the industrial applications of the Geosciences.
+Students seeking secondary teacher certification in earth sciences must also complete requirements for a second major in education (see Undergraduate Bulletin).
+In addition, teacher certification requires proficiency in a second language at the novice level (see Undergraduate Bulletin).
+Both the B.S. and the B.A. track have options for undergraduate research for students wishing to participate in mentored research opportunities and for geoscience internships for students wishing to gain practical experience in the industrial applications of the geosciences.

 |Humanities, Social Sciences and English